FarisZR/knocker-cli/docs/architecture.md

 This is the heart of the application, located in the `internal/service` package.
 It contains the main loop that periodically performs the following actions:

 1.  **Health Check**: It first checks the `/health` endpoint of the remote API to ensure it is available.
-2.  **IP Detection**: It fetches the current public IP address.
-By default, Knocker relies on the remote API to determine the IP address from the incoming request.
-Optionally, it can be configured to use external IP checker services.
+2.  **IP Detection & Knocking**: The service operates in one of two modes:
-3.  **IP Comparison**: It compares the current IP with the previously recorded IP.
+    *   **Simple Mode (Default):** If no `ip_check_url` is configured, the service sends a "knock" request to the API at each interval.
+It does not check its own IP.
+The remote API is responsible for identifying the client's IP from the request and updating the whitelist.
-4.  **API Call**: If the IP has changed, it calls the `/knock` endpoint on the remote API to whitelist the new IP.
+    *   **Comparison Mode (Optional):** If an `ip_check_url` is provided, the service first fetches its public IP from that URL.
+It compares this IP to the last known IP.
+If they are different, it then sends a "knock" request to the API to whitelist the new address.

 ### 5. API Client